German submarine U-66 (1940): Seventh

 U-66 left Lorient on 6 January 1943 for what was officially her seventh patrol.
 On 20 January, the ship landed an espionage agent on the coast of Mauritania, but the agent and two crewmen were immediately captured.
 Her first sinking came with the attack on the 113 GRT French Joseph Elise on 1 February.
 On the 27th, U-66 attacked the 4,312 GRT British coal merchant ship St. Margaret in mid-Atlantic near Bermuda, sinking her with one torpedo and, after several misses, a shell.
 Several survivors were captured and taken to the prison camp Marlag und Milag Nord.
 U-66 then returned to port, arriving on 24 March 1943.

 Eighth

 U-66s eighth patrol started after a quick refit on 7 April 1943 when she left Lorient.
 At 148 days, it was to be her longest.
 She first sank the 10,173 GRT American Esso Gettysburg, which was carrying crude oil, on 10 June after unsuccessfully attempting to attack several other American tankers.
 On 2 July, she successfully sank the 10,195 GRT Bloody Marsh (this ship was on her maiden voyage), with a torpedo.
 The last ship encountered on the patrol was the 10,172 GRT Cherry Valley, also American, which she sank on 22 July.
 U-66 then returned to Lorient.

+U-66 was attacked by aircraft on 3 August and was in need of medical assistance.
+U-117, sent to rendez-vous on the request of the Kriegsmarine commanders, reached U-66 on 6 August and transferred her ship's doctor and other essentials to U-66.
+Both ships were later attacked by planes during refuelling of U-66, and the supply ship sank.